Skip Breadcrumb Links

 Pathway to Permanent Residency

-Starting October 23, 2023 Canada will open new pathway to permanent residence status to those who have fled Russia’s illegal invasion and want to stay in Canada.
+Canada is accepting applications for the new pathway to permanent residence status from those who have fled Russia’s illegal invasion and want to stay in Canada.
 To qualify, Ukrainian nationals must be in Canada with temporary resident status and have one or more family members in Canada.
+This pathway will close on October 22, 2024.

 Canadian citizens and permanent residents can apply for sponsoring eligible family members to come to Canada.
 Applications should be submitted through the regular process.
 IRCC will prioritize applications if the family member you’re sponsoring is: